sirimykland/dotfiles/README.md

 # Dotfiles

-Git repo for my dotfiles, for distribution on all my Linux devices.
+Git repo for my dotfiles, for distribution to all my Linux devices.

-First you move the config file into the repo, then symlinks can be made by ln -s .filename dotfiles/.filename

 ## How to get this up and running